NYU Courant Institute of Mathematical Sciences

-I am a second-year PhD student in computer science at Courant, where I work on probabilistic modeling and inference.
-Mostly, I'm focused on
+I am a second-year PhD student in computer science at Courant, where I work on probabilistic modeling and approximate inference.

-- Fall 2019 (10/17): preprint on rethinking recurrent neural sequence models coming in a few days
+- Fall 2019: paper on rethinking recurrent neural sequence models coming in a few days

 - Fall 2019: I'm grading for grad Machine Learning at NYU with prof. Ranganath